atet/sql/README.md

 ## Troubleshooting

-* By downloading the "portable" version of SQLite in this tutorial, nothing gets installed on your system.
+* By downloading the "portable" version of SQLite in this tutorial, nothing gets installed on your system

 Task | Link
 --- | ---